CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-ObjectSchema-Digester" />Class Carbon.ObjectSchema.Digester

-> Class with functions for standardize a JSON-LD Context Schema.
+> Class with functions to standardize a JSON-LD Context Schema.